mikeschinkel/php-file-scoped-visibility-rfc/readme/prior-art.md

 This section explores how different languages have approached similar concepts, including the syntax they use and their specific implementations.

-**NOTE: This section was written with the help of ChatGPT since the author is not an expert in all languages so if there are errors you recognize please submit a pull request with a correction.**
+**NOTE: This section was written with the help of ChatGPT as the author is not an expert in all these languages.
+If there are any errors you recognize please submit a pull request with a correction** _or at least create an issue and describe what is incorrect and how to fix it._

 ## 1. **C/C++**